-Revenue for the three months ended March 31, 2012 was \$1.3 million, which consists of partial recognition of deferred collaboration revenue representing OncoGenex's contribution to the custirsen phase 3 development plan under the Collaboration Agreement with Teva and custirsen manufacturing costs and certain other preclinical and clinical trial costs incurred by OncoGenex in the year ended December 31, 2011 that are reimbursable from Teva on a cash basis.
-As at March 31, 2012, a remaining balance of \$17.3 million of the up-front payment was recorded in deferred collaboration revenue, and \$0.3 million relating to revenue reimbursable on a cash basis is included in Amounts Receivable.
-There was \$5.5 million in revenue recorded in the year ended December 31, 2011 as a result of the Collaboration Agreement with Teva.
+Revenue for the three and six months ended June 30, 2012 was \$2.4 million and \$3.7 million, respectively, which consists of partial recognition of deferred Collaboration Revenue representing OncoGenex's contribution to the custirsen phase 3 development plan under the Collaboration Agreement with Teva and custirsen manufacturing costs and certain other preclinical and clinical trial costs incurred by OncoGenex in the three and six months ended June 30, 2012.
+As of June 30, 2012, a remaining balance of \$15.4 million of the up-front payment was recorded in deferred Collaboration Revenue, and \$0.5 million included in Amounts Receivable related to reimbursable costs.
+Revenue for the three and six months ended June 30, 2011 was \$1.9 million and \$3.1 million, respectively, as a result of the Collaboration Agreement with Teva.
+Management currently expects that all remaining Current Deferred Collaboration Revenue will be recognized as Collaboration Revenue by the fourth quarter of 2012.